siaen/python_finance_course/README.txt

 =====================================================================

-This repository contains the possible material for
+This repository contains the material for

 Python finance course

-expected to be delivered on site at CEU Budapest in the spring of 2018.
+delivered on site at CEU Budapest in the spring of 2018.

 The main material is a series of jupyter notebooks.